Compute Infrastructure for ML Workloads

 Typical wins for vision and small encoder models: ORT + TensorRT EP gives 2–5× over eager PyTorch, mostly from fusion plus INT8/FP16 calibration.
 The ceiling is the same whether you got there through ONNX, TVM, or torch.compile — what differs is portability, dynamism tolerance, and how much hand-tuning the path requires.

 Quantization.
 The other lever on realized FLOPs is dropping their precision: INT8 instead of FP16, INT4 weights with FP16 activations, FP8 end-to-end on Hopper.
 Hardware throughput more ops per cycle at lower precision (an H100 does 2× FP8 vs FP16), and weight reads from HBM shrink by the same ratio, which is the larger win for decode.
-All of the compilers above support some flavor of quantization — but the calibration mechanics, the algorithm choices (GPTQ, AWQ, SmoothQuant, QAT vs PTQ), and the KV-cache variants get their own post next.
+All of the compilers above support some flavor of quantization — but the calibration mechanics (measuring activation distributions on representative data to set scaling factors), the algorithm choices (GPTQ, AWQ, SmoothQuant, QAT [quantization-aware training] vs PTQ [post-training quantization]), and the KV-cache variants get their own post next.

 Figure 7.0: From framework to device — IRs in the middle, backends on the right